What Does ‘Limited By Budget’ In Google Ads Mean?

 If you see the ‘Limited by budget’ warning next to your campaigns in Google Ads, it means that your average daily budget is lower than the recommended amount.

 For example, if you have a click budget of £10 a day and each click costs £1, but there is enough demand for 20 clicks a day, your account would be limited by budget as it is not able to show for all 20 clicks.
 Google will stop your ads from showing every so often throughout the day so that you only spend the £10 budget that you have set.
+In this example, you would need £20 a day budget to achieve 100% coverage and to no longer be limited by budget.

 ‘Limited by budget’ is measured by percentage.
 If your Search Lost Impression Share (Budget) is 20%, this means your ad could show 20% more often if you had more budget.